20 Aug 2012

-- Written by By Alexie Villegas Zotomayor - Reporter
+- By Alexie Villegas Zotomayor - Reporter

 FOR an unauthorized public indebtedness resulting from what she believes is an unconstitutional $190 million power purchase agreement, Rep. Janet U. Maratita yesterday sued in Superior Court Gov. Benigno R. Fitial, former Attorney General Edward T. Buckingham, the Commonwealth Utilities Corp. and Saipan Development LLC, the shadowy Delaware company formed five days before it was awarded the contract.

 Through her counsel, Ramon K. Quichocho, Maratita filed the complaint on behalf of herself and the CNMI taxpayers.She is seeking a court order temporarily restraining the defendants from “continuing, pursuing, and/or performing on, the Aug.
 3, 2012 power purchase agreement, and for an order to show cause why a preliminary injunction against [the] defendants, restraining the same activities, should not issue.”

 According to her lawsuit, the defendants’ “wrongful acts and conduct” will cause her and taxpayers to suffer immediate, irreparable injury, loss or damage.

 Maratita, R-Saipan, said her and the CNMI taxpayers’ health, safety and well-being will be compromised and jeopardized as the CNMI’s meager resources will be diverted to fund “an illegal contract.”

 She said she has no adequate remedy at law for the injuries she and the taxpayers suffered and will continue to suffer due to the defendants’ wrongful conduct, and that no precise amount of damage to their safety, health and well-being could be determined.

 Maratita believes she will succeed in permanently enjoining the defendants from spending $190 million of public funds without appropriation by the Legislature and certification by the Department of Finance.